pimcore/advanced-object-search/doc/01_Extending_Filters.md

 ## Event Listeners

 To add your custom condition(s) to the search, you have two possibilities
-- add the condition(s) to the elastic search directly
+- add the condition(s) to the index search directly
-- add the condition(s) to the pimcore listing which will load all objects the elastic search found
+- add the condition(s) to the pimcore listing which will load all objects the index search found

 For convenience reasons you can extend the ``AdvancedObjectSearchBundle\Event\AbstractFilterListener`` and register it as an event subscriber in your container.
 This class provides you with two methods
-- ``public function onElasticSearch(FilterSearchEvent $event)`` to add condition(s) to the elastic search
+- ``public function onIndexSearch(FilterSearchEvent $event)`` to add condition(s) to the index search
 - ``public function onListing(FilterListingEvent $event)`` to add the condition(s) to the pimcore listing

 If you use the ``AbstractFilterListener`` you have to implement the ``supports(): bool`` method, which defines if the